jordanbaracatt/Overview-of-MakerDAO-design/readme.md

 We're always keep to hear from people using the Maker system.
 If you have any questions, suggestions or feedback you can find us in the Rocketchat room [#product-feedback](https://chat.makerdao.com/home)

-For Maker team members we are logging all [usability issues here](https://docs.google.com/spreadsheets/d/18X4y-87m5flC9iH4RkWUXD64i_H-FM0QUHlEoiqhRxw/edit#gid=0)
+For Maker team members we are logging all [usability issues here →](https://docs.google.com/spreadsheets/d/18X4y-87m5flC9iH4RkWUXD64i_H-FM0QUHlEoiqhRxw/edit#gid=0)